mileneferreira/Rate-Monotonic-Scheduling-with-Aperiodic-Tasks/README.md

 stack_size()

 4.3 task/Aperiodic.hpp
-Função

-Permite criar uma tarefa que roda somente quando uma interrupção ocorre.

-Como funciona

-Usa um semáforo (trigger_sem)

-A ISR libera o semáforo
+Function Allows the creation of a task that runs only when an interrupt occurs.

+How it Works

+Uses a semaphore (trigger_sem)

+The ISR releases the semaphore

-A thread associada executa o callback
+The associated thread executes the callback

-Uso no projeto

-Cada botão cria uma tarefa aperiódica:
+Usage in the Project Each button creates an aperiodic task:

+C++
 auto button1_handler = Task::Aperiodic<Button1>([](){ music_chosen = REGULAR; });
 4.4 task/Periodic.hpp
-Função

-Cria uma tarefa periódica que roda a cada intervalo fornecido.

-Exemplo
+Function Creates a periodic task that runs every provided interval.

-Task::Periodic(200ms, [](){ tocar_nota(); });
+Example Task::Periodic(200ms, [](){ tocar_nota(); });

-No projeto:

-Uma tarefa periódica lê a música atual
+In the Project:

+A periodic task reads the current song

-Envia a frequência ao buzzer via PWM
+Sends the frequency to the buzzer via PWM

-Avança para a próxima nota
+Advances to the next note

 5. Utils
 5.1 Frequency.h
-Função

-Representa uma frequência em Hz.

-Conversões
+Function Represents a frequency in Hz.

+Conversions

-para uint32_t
+to uint32_t

-para std::chrono::milliseconds (período = 1000/freq)
+to std::chrono::milliseconds (period = 1000/freq)

 5.2 Percentage.h
-Função

-Representa valores decimais de duty-cycle.

-Suporta literal:
+Function Represents decimal duty-cycle values.

-50_percent  // vira 0.50
+Supports literal: 50_percent // becomes 0.50

 5.3 print.hpp
-Função

-Imprime texto colorido no terminal usando std::print().

-🔌 Pinos Utilizados no Projeto
-Função	Pino	Modo
+Function Prints colored text to the terminal using std::print().

+🔌 Pins Used in the Project
+Function	Pin	Mode
-Buzzer PWM	GPIO 23	Saída PWM
+Buzzer PWM	GPIO 23	PWM Output
-Botão 1	GPIO 18	Entrada, pull-up, FALLING
+Button 1	GPIO 18	Input, pull-up, FALLING
-Botão 2	GPIO 19	Entrada, pull-up, FALLING
+Button 2	GPIO 19	Input, pull-up, FALLING
-🎵 Funcionamento Geral do Código
+🎵 General Code Operation

-Inicializa o PWM no pino 23 para controlar o buzzer.
+Initializes PWM on pin 23 to control the buzzer.

-Carrega músicas definidas em Song.h.

-Cria uma tarefa periódica que:

-lê a música selecionada

-atualiza o PWM para tocar cada nota

-Cria duas tarefas aperiódicas ligadas a interrupções:
+Loads songs defined in Song.h.

+Creates a periodic task that:

+reads the selected song

+updates the PWM to play each note

+Creates two aperiodic tasks linked to interrupts:

-Botão 1 → troca para música Regular
+Button 1 → switches to the Regular song

-Botão 2 → troca para música Underworld
+Button 2 → switches to the Underworld song

-O sistema permanece em execução no loop infinito.
+The system remains running in the infinite loop.